 Readiness Checklist: How to Get Started with E‑Signatures Right Now

-The lockdown and social distancing orders in place around the world have put unexpected pressure on financial institutions and other organizations to accelerate their digitization efforts.
-Suddenly, banks, mortgage lenders, credit unions, insurance carriers and others must find a way to digitize and offer their services remotely.
+The lockdown and social distancing orders of 2020 and 2021 put unexpected pressure on financial institutions and other organizations to accelerate their digitization efforts.
+Suddenly, banks, mortgage lenders, credit unions, insurance carriers and others had to find a way to digitize and offer their services remotely to ensure the continuity of their business processes.
 The key is a secure, user-friendly, and enforceable electronic signature solution.
-Electronic signatures can help organizations continue to do business under these exceptional circumstances.
+A robust e-signature solution will provide your organization with the functionality to eliminate handwritten signature workflows to create a fully digital signing process and help you continue to do business under exceptional circumstances.

 Two E-Signature Implementation Options: User-initiated and Integrated

-Determining how your organization will consume e-signatures is an important decision.
+Determining how your organization will approach the use of electronic signature is an important decision.
 E-Signature software is consumed broadly in two distinct ways: user-initiated or integrated.

 - User-initiated: Users can send and sign documents via the web portal, mobile app, or a third-party connector.
 This option is typically ideal for lower volume, user-initiated e-signature processes (i.e.: sales contracts, HR forms, expense reports, purchase orders, etc.).